Unitarian Universalist Church of the Restoration

 Ministerial Discretion Fund

 Any one who would like to donate to the emergency fund that goes towards our most vulnerable members can do so by sending in a check earmarked for "Min.
 Disc.
 Fund" or contacting McKinley directly to donate electronically.
-We have helped ease the strain of Covid-19 for some of our most directly impacted folks.
 Your donations go a long way, and offerings are always greatly appreciated.

 Back to Top of Page